 Protect your health and minimize the side effects of head and neck cancer treatments with speech therapy services at Stamford Health’s Bennett Cancer Center.

 Specialized Speech Therapy

-If you’re receiving cancer treatments, you’ll work closely with a speech-language pathologist (SLP) to determine the best head and neck exercises and schedule for you.
-Your schedule may expect you to complete five to 10 repetitions of each exercise, three times per day, seven days a week while you’re undergoing chemoradiation therapy.
+If you’re receiving treatment for head and neck cancer, you’ll work closely with a speech-language pathologist (SLP) to determine the best head and neck exercises and schedule for you.

 When performing these exercises, be sure to:

 Sit upright in a chair